ghost4967/studentManager/README.md

+#Technologies/Drameworks
+Tools and technologies used:
+-Java 6
+-Jsp 2.2+
+-Apache Tomcat9
+-JSTL - 1.2.1
+-Servlet API - 2.5
+Frameworks used:
+-Bootstrap 4.3+
+#project
+use the DAO pattern to completely separate the business logic from the logic to access the data
 # studentManager
 Summary:
 Create a WEB Application for a system that assigns students to classes.
 Use JSP and JSTL to create UI, feel free to use any CSS and or JS library.